-If by August 1, school districts eligible to receive full-day 4K funding opt to not participate in the program, the Department of Education is authorized to utilize unexpended funds to increase participation on a per pupil basis for districts eligible for participation who have a documented waiting list.
-The per pupil allocation and classroom grant must conform with the appropriated amount contained in this Act.
+If by August first, the Department of Education or the Office of First Steps determines there will be funds available, funds shall be allocated school districts eligible to receive full day 4K funding opt to not participate in the program, the Department of Education is authorized to utilize unexpended funds to increase participation on a per pupil basis for districts eligible for participation first, who have a documented waiting list, then to districts to increase the length of the program to a maximum of eight and a half hours per day or two hundred and twenty days per year or to fund summer programs.
+If a district chooses to fund summer enrollment the program funding shall conform to the funding in this act for full year programs, however shall be reduced on a pro rata basis to conform with the length of the program.
+A summer program shall be no more than eight and a half hours per day and shall be not more than ten weeks in length.
+The per pupil allocation and classroom grant must conform with the appropriated amount contained in this Act and end of year adjustments shall be based on the one hundred and thirty five day student average daily membership or later student average daily membership for districts choosing to extend the program past one hundred and eighty days.
 Funds may also be used to provide professional development and quality evaluations of programs.

-No later than April 1, 2016 2017, the Office of First Steps must report to the Chairman of the Senate Finance Committee and the Chairman of the House Ways and Means Committee on the expenditure of these funds to include the following information: the amount of money used and specific steps and measures taken to enhance the quality of the 4K program and the amount of money used for professional development as well as the types of professional development offered and the number of participants.
+No later than April 1, 2017, the Department of Education and the Office of First Steps must report to the Chairman of the Senate Finance Committee and the Chairman of the House Ways and Means Committee on the expenditure of these funds to include the following information: the amount of money used and specific steps and measures taken to enhance the quality of the 4K program and the amount of money used for professional development as well as the types of professional development offered and the number of participants.